 Kids of all ages – you're right on the beach.

 Deluxe Sea View and Garden View Rooms, as they offer interconnecting doors.
 Private terraces in all rooms, and a private walled garden in Ana Mandara Suites, means you've got your own off-beach area to lounge or regroup too.

 The resort operates the Just Kids! club for the smalls, catering to four to 12-year olds, open 9am–12pm and 2pm–5pm daily (US$15 for a half day; US$25 for a full day, excluding meals).
 Gainful activities embrace everything from arts, crafts and cooking indoors to beach games and outdoor fun.
 Think sand pictures, beach soccer and treasure hunts.
 Babysitting is available outside these hours or for kids under four, charged to your account.
 The club is free for kids attending under their parents' supervision.

-With two main pools and a long, golden-sand beach on tap, kids will be easily entertained.
+With two main pools and a long, golden-sand beach on tap, kids will be easily entertained; it's the only beach resort in downtown Nha Trang where you can spill straight on to the sand.
 Alternative distractions span watersports (including snorkelling and diving for older kids), island tours, sunset cruises, tennis courts and a kids club, as well as the usual city fun in surrounding Nha Trang.
 The hotel also offers a brilliant three-day sailing course for youngsters, designed to encourage them to work as a team, learn about water safety and the skills of boat balance, steering, nautical language and wind direction.
 The course costs US$150 a child, starts at 9am and ends at 12 noon, and culminates in a little test on the third day.
 By the end of the course, your nipper will have earned a Basic Level Sailing Certificate issued by the Sailing Center Vietnam Company.

 The pool nearest reception is geared towards families, with a lifeguard, inflatables and a shallow end.